ManuelRausch/StatConfR/paper.md

 Likewise, receiver operating characteristics in rating experiments are only appropriate measures of discrimination sensitivity if the assumptions of the signal detection rating model are correct [@Green1966; @hautus_detection_2021].
-At the time of writing, `statConfR` is the only available package for an open software that allows researchers to fit a set of static models of decision confidence.
+At the time of writing, `statConfR` is the only available package for an open software that allows researchers to fit a comprehensive set of static models of decision confidence.
 The ReMeta toolbox provides Python code to fit a variety of different confidence models [@guggenmos_reverse_2022], too, but some important models such as the independent truncated Gaussian model are missing.
 Previous studies modelling confidence have made their analysis scripts freely available on the OSF website